English Writing

 Punctuation and Grammar

 Pupils are taught punctuation and grammar explicitly in discrete lessons, in line with progression documents.
-This knowledge is then consolidated and revised during
+This knowledge is then consolidated and revised during application in writing lessons, where the purpose and effect can be seen and explored in context of a piece of writing.

 Learning to Write

-In EYFS and KS1, we use engage pupils with stories, giving them the motivation to write,
+In EYFS and KS1, we use engage pupils with stories, giving them the motivation to write.

 EYFS